 Maybe.
 Maybe not.
 What did you get on top of the salad?
 Even if you avoid the high-calorie toppings like cheese, meats, candied nuts/fruit, and croutons, the dressing you use could be sabotaging your healthy meal choice.
 It may be time to re-think your dressing.

 Deconstructing Your Salad Dressing

-In a perfect world, we’d enjoy eating salad plain, happily chopping away on raw veggies with no dressing needed.
+In a perfect world, we’d enjoy eating salad plain, happily chomping away on raw veggies with no dressing needed.
 Most people, however, need a dressing of some sort to make their salads a little more flavorful.
 Healthy salad dressings exist, but they can easily tip into unhealthy territory if you don’t watch how you use them.
 Like all foods, the key is to pick the right kind of dressing and to watch your portion size.

 There are two basic types of dressings: oil-based vinaigrettes and cream-based dressings.
 As a general rule of thumb, you want to stick to oil-based dressings, as the creamier options are typically made with calorie-dense and fat-laden mayonnaise, sour cream, or buttermilk.
 On the other hand, oil-based dressings are made with heart-healthy fats like olive oil and canola oil.

 Top 5 Salad Dressings to Avoid

 If you are looking to keep your salads from teetering into the unhealthy zone, homemade dressings are almost always healthy salad dressings.

 In addition, homemade salad dressings couldn’t be easier to make.
 It takes only minutes to whisk one up, and the ingredients are almost always pantry staples that you already have on hand.
 When you make your own dressing, you control the fat, calories, and sodium.
 And nine times out of ten, your homemade version will have significantly less fat and sodium and fewer calories.